The Flash (film): Revisions to the ending and character cameos

 Later in April 2023, Muschietti revealed some of the planned cameos that did not make the final film, including Lynda Carter's Wonder Woman from the television series Wonder Woman (1975–1979), Marlon Brando's Jor-El from Superman (1978), Burgess Meredith's the Penguin and Cesar Romero's the Joker from the series Batman (1966–1968), and Grant Gustin's Barry Allen from the Arrowverse continuity (2013–2023).
 Gustin was not approached to appear in the film, although the Golden Age incarnation of the Flash, Jay Garrick, does appear in the film's Chronobowl Speed Force sequence, with the character's likeness based on Ballantine; the character was initially believed to be based on the appearance of Teddy Sears's Hunter Zolomon / "Jay Garrick" from the Arrowverse, but he was not involved.

 Multiple other cameos are featured in the film as part of the Chronobowl sequence.
 Nicolas Cage portrays an alternate version of Superman, whom he was cast to play in 1997 for Tim Burton's unproduced film Superman Lives.
-Cage filmed his scenes using volumetric capture and was digitally de-aged for the role, a move that paid homage to a scene producer Jon Peters wanted to include in Burton's film.
+Cage filmed his scenes using volumetric capture and was digitally de-aged for the role.
+He is depicted fighting a giant spider, a move that paid homage to a scene producer Jon Peters wanted to include in Burton's film.
 Cage originally filmed a different scene of his character standing in an alternate universe while witnessing its destruction.
 For that scene, Cage said that he conveyed the character's emotions in his eyes with no dialogue.
-Previous incarnations of Superman, Batman, and Supergirl also appear in the sequence through artificial intelligence and deepfake technology, including Christopher Reeve as Superman from the 1978–1987 Superman films, Helen Slater as Supergirl from Supergirl (1984), Adam West as Batman from the film Batman (1966) and the 1966 Batman series, and George Reeves as his version of Superman from Superman and the Mole Men (1951) and Adventures of Superman (1952–1958), through archive footage.
+Previous incarnations of Superman, Batman, and Supergirl also appear in the sequence through the use of artificial intelligence and deepfake technology, including Christopher Reeve as Superman from the 1978–1987 Superman films, Helen Slater as Supergirl from Supergirl (1984), Adam West as Batman from the film Batman (1966) and the 1966 Batman series, and George Reeves as his version of Superman from Superman and the Mole Men (1951) and Adventures of Superman (1952–1958), through archive footage.
 West's appearance was almost cut before Muschietti chose to retain it because he and Barbara felt personally attached to the series, which they watched reruns of during their childhood in Argentina.
 Muschietti said the crew was given "total freedom" with these cameos.